opendocsg/slw-judgments-backfill/2010_SGHC_7/report.md

 _Criminal Law_ – _Offences_ – _Murder_

 [LawNet Editorial Note: The appeal to this decision in Criminal Appeal No 1 of 2010 was dismissed by the Court of Appeal on 5 July 2011.
-See [2011] SGCA 52.]
+See <span class="citation">[2011] SGCA 52</span>.]

 8 January 2010 Judgment reserved.